PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 19:10:41
+Last updated: 2024-04-05 19:11:47
-Random Quote: You know what they say about relationships.
-Every waking moment's a battle. - Barney Stinson
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -